JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/float_range.rst

 Description
 -----------

-This node is used to generate a float list that represents an arithmetic sequence.
+This node is used to generates a float list that represents an arithmetic sequence.

 .. image:: images/float_range_node.png
    :width: 160pt